When you compare the GICs and high-interest savings accounts, it’s easier to make a decision. This time, we pit Scotiabank against RBC Royal Bank.

 High-interest savings accounts

 Scotiabank wins this round because of its special rate GICs and its high-interest savings account offers the potential to produce a great return despite the fact that it’s a tiered rate.
-Next week, Scotiabank takes on BMO Bank of Montreal in the final chapter of our battle of the banks series.

 - Battle of the Banks: BMO Bank of Montreal vs. CIBC